weizman/temp-website/page-what-is-a-realm-in-js.md

 In addition to those, the global object also exposes different platform specific APIs.
 In the browser for example there are `fetch`, `alert`, `document` and more.

-The [`DOM`](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) for example is a well known browser specific API that is exposed via the global object, and here too every realm has its own unique separate DOM.
+The [`DOM`](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), for example is a well known browser specific API that is exposed via the global object, and here too every realm has its own unique separate DOM.

-In the context of the "global execution environment" section, in addition to these builtins, the global object also exports anything that was declared under the "object environment":
+In the context of the "global execution environment" section, in addition to these built-ins, the global object also exports anything that was declared under the "object environment":

 ```JavaScript
 // `const` declrations fall under the "declarative environment"